csaid/csaid.github.io/_posts/2016-02-13-how-to-make-polished-jupyter-presentations-with-optional-code-visibility.md

 title: How to make polished Jupyter presentations with optional code visibility
 ---

 Jupyter notebooks are great because they allow you to easily present interactive figures.
-To make it easier for others to reproduce your results, they present the figures and code in a single file.
+In addition, these notebooks include the figures and code in a single file, making it easy for others to reproduce your results.
 Sometimes though, you may want to present a cleaner looking report to an audience who may not care about the code.
-This post shows how to make code visibility optional, and how to remove various Jupyter elements to get a cleaner presentation.
+This blog post shows how to make code visibility optional, and how to remove various Jupyter elements to get a cleaner presentation.

 On the top is a typical Jupyter presentation with code and some extra elements.
 Below that is a more polished version that removes some of the extra elements and makes code visibility optional with a button.